eslam3kl/3klCon/README.md

 `  $ su - `

+#### GO Version
-#### 1. Your GO version must be `go version go1.15.2 linux/amd64` and to check >  ` go version`, If it doesn't the same, install the updated version from here
+Your GO version must be `go version go1.15.2 linux/amd64` and to check ` go version` , If it doesn't the same, install the updated version from here

 https://www.tecmint.com/install-go-in-linux/
 \